Boy arrested over shooting threat at Connecticut high school

 - Bones discovered on Pacific island belong to Amelia Earhart, new forensic analysis shows VIEW

-Investigators said the boy’s father kept guns at home, but they were stored securely and the boy did not have keys to the lockers were they were kept.
+Investigators said the boy’s father kept guns at home, but they were stored securely and the boy did not have keys to the lockers where they were kept.